nathanl/authority/README.md

 ### Users

-Your user model (whatever you call it) should `include ModelCitizen::UserAbilities`.
+Your user model (whatever you call it) should `include Authority::UserAbilities`.
 This defines methods like `can_edit?(resource)`, which are just nice shortcuts for `resource.editable_by?(user)`.
 (TODO: Add this module).

 ### Models

-In your models, simply `include ModelCitizen::Abilities`.
+In your models, simply `include Authority::Abilities`.
 This sets up both class-level and instance-level methods like `creatable_by?(user)`, etc, all of which delegate to the model's corresponding authorizer.
 For example, the `Rabbit` model would delegate to `RabbitAuthorizer`.

 ### Controllers